broadinstitute/sparklespray/README.md

 If you would want to use them, you would need to have a [compatible Docker image](https://www.tensorflow.org/install/gpu).
 If you are using Tensorflow, it is highly recommended to derive your Docker image from [tensorflow/tensorflow:latest-gpu-py3](https://hub.docker.com/r/tensorflow/tensorflow/).

-Benchmarking will be coming soon to help you decide on your machine specifications.
+Benchmarking will be coming is available [here](benchmark.html) to decide on your machine specifications.

 ## Submitting along with multiple files that are needed by job